vedph/cadmus-doc/deploy/app.md

       - 4200:80
     depends_on:
       - cadmus-__PRJ__-api
+      - cadmus-biblio-api
     volumes:
-      # TODO: bind host env.js to container to configure base API URL
+      # TODO: add env.js file with overrides in the same folder of this compose script
-      - /opt/dockers/cadmus-__PRJ__/env.js:/usr/share/nginx/html/env.js
+      - ./env.js:/usr/share/nginx/html/env.js
     networks:
       - cadmus-__PRJ__-network

 networks:
   cadmus-__PRJ__-network:
     driver: bridge

+volumes:
+  mongo-vol:
+  pgsql-vol:
 ```

-💡 This template includes 4 services:
+💡 This template includes 5 services:

 - `cadmus-PRJ-mongo`: MongoDB service.
 - `cadmus-PRJ-pgsql`: PostgreSQL service used for indexes and semantic graphs (and optionally for logging).
+- `cadmus-biblio-api`: this is the external bibliography from Cadmus.
+Remove it if you do not use it.
 - `cadmus-PRJ-api`: API backend service.
 This is exposed at some port in `localhost`.
 This is ASP.NET 8 served by [Kestrel](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel) at port 8080.
 - `cadmus-PRJ-app`: web app service, exposed at port 4200 in `localhost`.
 This is Angular served by [NGINX](https://www.nginx.com/).

-Additionally, if your project uses external bibliography you will have another service for the bibliographic API.
-Of course, you are free to add as many other services as your app requires, but in most cases these are all what you need.

 💡 Should you need an admin UI frontend for MongoDB, you could add other services e.g. from the [mongo-express Docker image](https://hub.docker.com/_/mongo-express):